-The Share Trading Policy imposes restrictions on the trading of financial products by people, including Directors with undisclosed price sensitive information.
-All Executives and senior management (if any) must follow that Policy.
+The Security Trading Policy (See Section 5) imposes restrictions on the trading of financial products by people, including Directors with undisclosed price sensitive information.
+All Directors and executives must follow the Security Trading Policy.

-Performance
+Performance evaluation

 The performance of Directors shall be assessed and reviewed by the Board.
 To determine whether it is functioning effectively, the Board shall: